How To Euthanize A Betta Fish (Humanely & Painlessly)

-If your betta is suffering from swim bladder disease, it will probably be floating around the tank swimming on its side, or swimming upside down, which will make it very difficult for your betta to eat and severely impact its quality of life.
+If your betta is suffering from swim bladder disease, it’s probably floating around the tank swimming on its side or swimming upside down, which makes it very difficult for your betta to eat, severely impacting its quality of life.

-A swim bladder disorder can often be treated when caused by constipation or inflammation, however, if caused by a cancerous tumor or other untreatable condition, it may soon be time to euthanize your betta.
+A swim bladder disorder can often be treated when caused by constipation or inflammation.
+If a swim bladder disorder is caused by a cancerous tumor or other untreatable condition, it may soon be time to euthanize your betta.

 Cancer In Betta Fish

 Cancers are not only found in people, they are also found in animals, with no treatments available.
-Diagnosing cancer in fish is also very difficult and will often present as a general and sudden decline in health, or a visible tumor may be present.
+Diagnosing cancer in fish is also very difficult as it often presents as a general and sudden decline in health, or a visible tumor may be present.

 If your betta fish has cancer, it will probably become very sick and be in a great deal of pain and discomfort.
-Your betta’s appetite will fade and it will gradually waste away.
-This is a perfect example of when to euthanize your betta fish, which will spare your betta from a lot of suffering.
+Your betta’s appetite will fade as it gradually wastes away.
+This is a perfect example of when to euthanize your betta fish to spare it from a lot of suffering.

 Because cancers in fish are so hard to diagnose, you may overlook a much more treatable condition, and this is why I always advise that you seek advice when trying to diagnose any illness in your betta fish.